By: Samuel Chan · October 10, 2024

 .invoke()

-gets us a final response; - Calling
+gets us a final response;.stream()

-the buffer!
+the buffer!flush=True

 argument in print